-As a new enrollee in Medicare, it is important to consider your options.
-Although there are many who fall under the coverage of Medicare, coverage can differ greatly from person to person.
-This is due to the fact that there are multiple options for coverage and benefits all under the umbrella of Medicare.
-It is very important to compare Medicare plans to make sure you are saving money where you can while getting the coverage you need.
+As an enrollee in Medicare, it is important to consider your options.
+Although there are many who fall under the coverage of Medicare, this coverage may differ greatly from person to person.
+This is due to the fact that there are multiple options for coverage and benefits, all under the umbrella of Medicare.
+It is important to compare Medicare plans to make sure you are saving money where you can while getting the coverage that you need.

 The Four Parts of Medicare Coverage